mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

 23. Right-click on the NeoContract project folder and select `Build`.
 Note the highlighted messages in the Build section of the Output panel.
 These 2 message indicate the Visual Studio was able to create both the NEO virtual machine byte code file as well as the Application Binary Interace (ABI) file (in JSON format).

     **NOTE:** If you don't see these 2 messages, the most likely senarios are:
-      * `noen.dll` wasn't published properly.
+      * `neon.dll` wasn't published properly.
 Go back to Task 6 of this activity.
       * The `Path` environment variable was not set correctly.
 Go back to Task 16 of this activity.
       * You had opened Visual Studio before you set the `Path` environment variable.
 Close Visual Studio and then go back to Task 20.